mangeshthecoder/US-Visa-Approval-Prediction/README.md

 Code inside exception for error handling, and also we can log that error using logger and exception Utils has function which are frequently used throughout the project, simply we have to import and use it.

+## Pre-validation
+Although this is not a part of our modular coding but before perform modular coding we"ll do exploratory data analysis and feature engineering on jupyter notebook.

-## step 4: 📊 Exploratory Data Analysis
+### 📊 Exploratory Data Analysis
 The focus is on understanding the data rather than building a model including load the raw dataset, inspect its structure, visualise distributions and relationships, and document the most important patterns.
 By the end of the analysis you know which columns carry useful information, which columns are redundant, and what kinds of transformations will be needed in the modelling stage.

 ### 🔍 Data Overview